ayushgoel/wtb/presentation.md

 # Swifty Core Data

-####Use Swift features to help with Core Data
+####How I used protocol and protocol extension to help with Core Data

-.footnote[.red.bold[*] You don't need to be using Core Data currently to understand the presentation.]

 ???

 Title slide

----

 name: Agenda

 # Agenda

-1. NSManagedObject extensions: Protocol extensions to the rescue
+1. NSManagedObject extensions: Protocol extensions to the rescue How I used protocol extension to extend data layer classes and have them some commonly used functions.
 2. Using Protocols to hide away persistence layer
 3. Testing the created protocols
 4. Swift 3's impact on these ideas

-???

-The agenda to be followed in the presentation
 ---
 class: middle